-From the folder where you extracted the ZIP archive, you only have to execute this as root:
+From the directory where you extracted the ZIP archive, you only have to execute this as root:

-Note that OpenVPN linux client does not support DNS VPN configuration natively.
-In most distributions, installing resolvconf package and uncommenting last lines of Grid5000_VPN.ovpn file should enable automatic DNS VPN configuration.
+Note that the OpenVPN linux client does not support the DNS VPN configuration natively.
+In most distributions, installing resolvconf package and uncommenting last lines of the Grid5000_VPN.ovpn file should enable the automatic DNS VPN configuration.

 If you prefer to use TCP (recommended if your network is filtered, and UDP does not work), comment the second line and uncomment the fourth.